SNNandhini/Cost-of-Living-Analysis/README.md

 3) As expected, all the 3 indexes for Rent, Groceries and Restaurant Price have a strong impact on Cost of Living.
 Groceries Index has a very high impact on Cost of Living Index.

+4) Looking at the box plots for cost of living and local purchasing power, London is the most expensive city within the UK.
+With the highest local purchasing power Derby would be the best place to live in.
+The other cities seem to be within the national range for both cost of living and local purchasing power.

 ## Limitations

 1) Numbeo uses user inputs and data from the government websites to calculate the indexes.
 This may not necessarily give the correct picture.

-2) The dataset used is from early 2020 and so may not represent the current status.
+2) The dataset used is from early 2022 and so may not represent the current status.

-3) The index values for cities and aggregate values for country have discrepancies.
-As per Numbeo, the data points for a county is much more than those for individual cities.